fleet-sdk/docs/docs/guide/wallet-interaction.md

 The Connection API is responsible for all connection and wallet information related methods, such as access requesting and connection state checking.

-EIP-12 compatible browser wallets on Ergo will automatically inject the **Connection API** into every active, page so that any JavaScript API can interact with it directly through the `ergoConnector`` object.
+EIP-12 compatible browser wallets on Ergo will automatically inject the **Connection API** into every active page so that any JavaScript API can interact with it directly through the `ergoConnector`` object.

 The Connection API is structured to allow support for multiple wallets.
 To connect to a wallet, use, `ergoConnector.{walletName}.connect()` where `{walletName}` is the wallet of your choice.